 Some airlines even ban overweight passengers from certain seats.
 Thai Airways, for example, added seat belt air bags that don't work for passengers over a certain size.

 Though it isn't always obvious, overweight people often face discrimination in the workplace.
-They may have trouble getting a job, may not earn as much, and could be fired for their weight — yep, that's legal in 49 states.
+They may have trouble getting a job, may not earn as much, and could be fired for their weight — yep, that's legal in 49 states, as of now.

 The evidence is more than anecdotal.
 Studies show that overweight individuals are perceived as being lazy and incompetent.
 And when an applicant's weight status is known during the hiring process, obese individuals have been considered less suitable for jobs.